fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 By default, the value of `nodeLabelPosition` is set to `end`.

-> You can position the node labels of the Sankey diagram only when the value of `showNodeLabels` attribute is set to `1`.
+> You can position the node labels of the Sankey diagram only when the value of `showNodeLabels` value attribute is set to `1`.
 The default of this attribute is `1`.

 Use the code given below: